 I love my swim training for triathlon!
 Michael Phelps would certainly agree, swimming is an excellent, low-impact alternative to running.
 As the water supports your body, your joints do not experience the same level of stress and impact they do during a run.
 There’s no doubt that swimming is a strenuous sport, allowing you to increase your endurance and reach your cardio fitness level just as easily as running.
 Besides working out, water is also frequently used for rehabilitation purposes, such as kicking your knees back and forth to build strength and increase range of motion after a knee injury or writing the alphabet with your foot to help the healing process of an ankle sprain.
 If you are someone who often struggles with shin splints, incorporating a swim into your training regime can help to eliminate this problem.
 Moreover, swimming is a total and complete body exercise, working everything from your arms and abs, down to your heels and toes.
-And who knows, you may even decide to try a tri!
+And who knows, you may even decide to try a triathlon!

-Hate to swim?
-Fear of drowning or looking stupid in the pool?
 If you are more of a land mammal than a dolphin, biking can be another substitute for running.
 A stationary bike is a great start following an injury as it enables you to adjust the resistance you’re pedaling against to minimize your pain.
 As you heal, you can increase the resistance and adjust your speed accordingly, or even switch over to a road bike.
 Similar to swimming, biking reduces the amount of stress on your joints when compared to running, but can still be used to burn calories and boost your endurance.

 When swimming and biking can’t satisfyingly scratch your itch to run, why not try something completely different?
 It might not be the first thing you think after an injury, however yoga could be another new and unique alternative to running.
 And yoga is not just for girls!
-Some of the best yogi I know are guys who run with us in Grapevine at the Lake Grapevine Runners and Walkers Club!
-Yoga exercises work to stretch and extend every aspect of your body, including your skin, your muscles, your tendons and your ligaments.
+Some of the best yogi I know are guys who run with us at the Lake Grapevine Runners and Walkers Club!
+Yoga exercises work to stretch and extend every aspect of your body, including your skin, muscles, tendons and ligaments.
 All the varying yoga postures will increase the flexibility of your body and ultimately help you to avoid future muscle tears and injuries.
 Yoga can be utilized as a way to build strength as well.
 Such stances as the upward dog and downward dog require you to support your body weight with your arms.
 These postures are then out held for a period of time, compelling the use of your muscles to maintain your balance.
 The benefits of yoga will not only help you avoid injuries in the future, but will help to perfect your overall running form through improved posture.
 It is important to keep in mind that some yoga poses will actually irritate your injury, so keep that in mind while you venture into the yogi world.